 We watched as herds of elephants walked to the river, swam across, and spent the morning munching on grass on Sedudu Island.
-The younger elephants loved to play in the water, just like Tyler and Kara.
+The younger elephants loved to play in the water, just like kids.
 By the way, Tyler and Kara loved this.
 I am sure if you ask them, this experience beats any museum or zoo we will ever see.

 Game Drives in Chobe National Park

-Seeing the elephants were the highlight of Chobe.
+Seeing the elephants was the highlight of our visit to Chobe.
 Chobe National Park is famous for its large numbers of elephants.
-We were visiting in the dry season, prime viewing season as animals flock to the last watering holes.
+We visited Chobe in the dry season, prime viewing season as animals flock to the last watering holes.
 The Chobe River supports a large amount of elephants and other animals and we were here at prime time.

 The giraffe are beautiful, but they are somewhat awkward when they run.